AbsaOSS/fa-db/README.md

 It brings:

 * `class DoobieEngine` - implementation of _Core_'s `DBEngine` executing the queries via Doobie.
 The class is type parameterized with the effect type.
-* `class DoobieStreamingEngine` - implementation of _Core_'s `DBStreamingEngine` executing the queries via Doobie in a streaming fashion.
+* `class DoobieStreamingEngine` - implementation of _Streamings_'s `DBStreamingEngine` executing the queries via Doobie in a streaming fashion.
 The class is type parameterized with the effect type.
 * `class DoobieSingleResultFunction` - abstract class for DB functions returning single result
 * `class DoobieMultipleResultFunction` - abstract class for DB functions returning sequence of results
 * `class DoobieOptionalResultFunction` - abstract class for DB functions returning optional result
 * `class DoobieSingleResultFunctionWithStatus` - abstract class for DB functions with status handling; it requires an implementation of `StatusHandling` to be mixed-in (`StandardStatusHandling` available out-of-the-box)
 * `class DoobieStreamingResultFunction` - abstract class for DB functions returning sequence of results (fs2.Stream) in a streaming fashion
+*
 Since Doobie also interoperates with ZIO, there is an example of how a database connection can be properly established within a ZIO application.
 Please see [this file](doobie/zio-setup.md) for more details.

 ## Testing